-The national institutions co-leading the JCP are the Ministry of Human Development and the National Institute for Social Welfare, in collaboration with the Ministry of Labour and Social Security, the Ministry of Agriculture and Livestock (MAG) and the National Women's Institute (INAMU), under the aegis of the Ministry of National Planning and Economic Policy (MIDEPLAN).
+The national institutions co-leading the JCP are the Ministry of Human Development and Social Inclusion and the National Institute for Social Welfare (IMAS), in collaboration with the Ministry of Labour and Social Security, the Ministry of Agriculture and Livestock (MAG) and the National Women's Institute (INAMU), under the aegis of the Ministry of National Planning and Economic Policy (MIDEPLAN).
 This will be directly integrated under the presidential coordination area for human security.
 Given the national governance system for the 2030 Agenda - defined in National Decree 40203 - the JCP will be integrated as a regular agenda item of the National Consultative Committee, where all signatories are participating (3 state powers, civil society, faith-based organizations, academia, trade unions, municipalities and private sector).

 The JCP will establish the following governance structures: 1.
-The Country Steering Committee, ensuring the strategic direction of the JCP, will meet twice per year and will be comprised of high-level representatives of IMAS, MIDEPLAN and the RC; and 2.
-The Programme Technical Management Committee, for the regular planning, monitoring and update of the programme, will be comprised of national institutions and participating agencies, and coordinated jointly by the UNDP and the Minister for Human Development (IMAS), and will respond to the Country Steering Committee.
-To ensure the innovative nature of the JCP, an Innovation Co-creation Space will be convened to link ongoing innovative and design thinking efforts at country level with public and private partnership.
-There will be one national coordinator which respond to the Country Steering Committee and is responsible of the JP implementation under the Programme Technical Management Committee decisions.
+The Country Steering Committee, ensuring the strategic direction of the JCP, will meet ordinarily twice a year, and may convene extraordinary meetings at the request of its members.
+The Steering Committee will be comprised of high-level representatives of IMAS, MAG, MTSS, INAMU and MIDEPLAN, the RC and PUNO representatives; and 2.
+The Programme Technical Management Committee, for the regular planning, monitoring and update of the programme, will be comprised of technical liaisons of the Welfare, Agriculture and Labor components of the EPD and participating agencies, and coordinated jointly by the UNDP and IMAS.
+The Technical Committee will be one national coordinator which will respond to the Country Steering Committee and be responsible for timely following up and facilitating an adequate technical and financial implementation of the JP, in accordance with the decisions of the Steering Committee and the Programme Technical Management Committee.
 Each agency will have technical experts to support the relevant inputs for the JP.